olcf/olcf-user-docs/systems/rhea_user_guide.rst

 	ssh username@rhea.ccs.ornl.gov

-For more information on connecting to OLCF resources, see :ref:`connecting-to-olcf`
+For more information on connecting to OLCF resources, see :ref:`connecting-to-olcf`.

 --------------